sunfounder/picar-x/docs/source/ezblock_background_music.rst

 .. image:: img/block/sp210512_154708.png

-Here we drag a Slider from the **Bluetooth Control** page to adjust music volume.
+Here we drag a Slider from the **Remote Control** page to adjust music volume.

 .. image:: img/block/sp210512_154259.png

-This block reads the Slider value in the Bluetooth control page.
+This block reads the Slider value.

 **EXAMPLE**